 Michael Scott Asato Cuthbert is a leading researcher on how computation, music, and AI intersect.
-He created music21, a software toolkit widely regarded as revolutionizing the use of computers in musicology, corpus studies, and music theory, and invented and co-founded Artusi, the industry leader for online music theory and aural skills instruction.
+He created music21, a software toolkit widely regarded as opening the floodgates for the use of computers in musicology, corpus studies, and music theory, and invented and co-founded Artusi, the industry leader for online music theory and aural skills instruction.

-Cuthbert earned his Bachelors, Masters, and the Ph.D. at Harvard University (summa cum laude — with highest honors) and is a fellow of the American Academy in Rome (Rome Prize), Villa I Tatti, and Harvard's Radcliffe Institute.
+Cuthbert earned his Bachelors, Masters, and the Ph.D. at Harvard University, graduating summa cum laude, and is a fellow of the American Academy in Rome (Rome Prize), Villa I Tatti, and Harvard's Radcliffe Institute.
 In 2024, he moved to Honolulu to join his wife, Dr. Elina G. Hamilton, professor of music at the University of Hawaii.

 Cuthbert has lectured and published on Medieval music, including Italian fragments, and also Sub-Saharan African rhythm, Minimalism, and the music of John Zorn.